mufeedvh/regretti/README.md

 ## Goals

-- **Teaching:** What initially started as a troll/esoteric language, it language could be used to teach kids "Control Flows" visually.
+- **Teaching:** What initially started as a troll/esoteric language, this language could be used to teach kids "Control Flows" visually.
-- **High-performance:** The existing functionality/examples runs faster than most interpreted languages!
+- **Fast:** The existing functionality/examples runs faster than most interpreted languages!
 - **Helpful Error Messages:** Almost every errors will be catched and prints out a helpful error message as to denote what went wrong.
 (Inspired from Rust :heart:)

 ## Installation